tkotosz/extension-attribute-manager-magento2/README.md

 ```

 2. Implement the manager service for your extension attribute:
-Simply create a class which implements the `Tkotosz\ExtensionAttributeManager\Api\ProductExtensionAttributeManagerInterface`.
+Simply create a class which implements the `Tkotosz\ExtensionAttributeManager\Api\ProductExtensionAttribute\ManagerInterface`.

 Available methods:
 - onGetProduct(ProductInterface $product): Called when a product is loaded via the Product Repository